 - If required, upgrade OneFS to a version compatible with the version of CDH to which you are upgrading.
 See the product compatibility matrix for Product Compatibility for EMC Isilon.
 For OneFS upgrade instructions, see the EMC Isilon documentation.

 - (Optional) Upgrade Cloudera Manager.
-See Cloudera Upgrade Overview.
+See Upgrading Cloudera Manager and CDH.

 - Upgrade CDH.
-See Upgrading CDH and Managed Services Using Cloudera Manager.
+See Upgrading CDH Using Cloudera Manager.

 Using Impala with Isilon Storage